 Materials printed as part of the grant contract shall indicate that the project is sponsored by the HSO.
-Materials need to display the HSO logo and/or words "Funded by the Nebraska Department of Transportation Highway Safety Office" or "Printed with State Highway Safety Funds."
+Materials need to display the HSO logo and/or words "Funded by the NDOT Highway Safety Office" or "Printed with State Highway Safety Funds."
 All public awareness/education materials developed as a part of a highway safety grant contract are to be submitted in draft form to the HSO for written approval prior to production and/or distribution.